Armilius/ASAP-attention/README.md

 # ASAP-attention
-This paper is under review.
+This paper was submitted, and is under review.